 Go to the health club three times per week, walk 1 mile every other day, or stretch your muscles to improve your flexibility.

 Please make goals of this type simple and achievable.
 Less aggressive fitness goals are more likely to be accomplished versus aggressive ones.

 If you drink, stop for the month.
 Participate in the increasingly popular Dry January.

 You will feel better, sleep better, and have more energy.
-Couple this with your fitness goal, and I suspect you can shed a few pounds.
+Couple this with your fitness goal; I suspect you can shed a few pounds.

-This one is on my list of January goals for the first time.
+This one is on my list of goals to complete in January for the first time.
 But, of course, easier said than done because I like unwinding with a couple of beers almost every evening.

 5. Assess Your Finances